Rights of the elderly

 You can submit a written complaint to the Regional State Administrative Agency or Valvira if the social welfare authority has acted incorrectly.
 You can also complain to the Regional State Administrative Agency or Valvira about social welfare services arranged by private providers.

-You can submit a complaint to the Parliamentary Ombudsman or the Chancellor of Justice if the social welfare service is provided by an authority or a private entity on assignment from an authority.
+You can submit a complaint to the Parliamentary Ombudsman if the social welfare service is provided by an authority or a private entity on assignment from an authority.

 Which things can you complain about?